-The AITHENA project is advancing towards trustworthy AI exploring trade-offs among other equally important properties: robustness, privacy, explainability, accountability, and ethics.
+The AITHENA and AI4CCAM projects are advancing towards trustworthy AI exploring trade-offs among other equally important properties: robustness, privacy, explainability, accountability, and ethics.
+The

+CONNECT project, working on creating fundamental building blocks of a trust modelling framework for CCAM, adds other essential parts to the tool sets available.
 These new properties play a key role in supporting the public acceptance of open source software for non-critical parts, and AI based CCAM technologies and their market uptake, as well as in boosting the essential societal benefits.

 Adapted testing mechanisms for trustworthy-AI need to be defined for homologation procedures.
-These mechanisms shall be compliant with the Data Act and AI Act and firmly address the recommendations of the AI High Level Expert Group and their Guidelines for Trustworthy AI84.
+These mechanisms shall be compliant with the Data Act and AI Act and firmly address the recommendations of the AI High Level Expert Group and their Guidelines for Trustworthy AI 84.
 In addressing this, close interaction between Cluster 5, Cluster 2, Cluster 3 and Cluster 6 will be needed.
 Overarching developments like the creating of the software defined vehicle are building on these steps and inputs.

-AI development and evolution consists of two main steps: training, (teach the algorithm with labelled data), and application (apply the learnt mechanism to newly unseen data).
+Al development and evolution consists of two main steps: training, (teach the algorithm with labelled data), and application (apply the learnt mechanism to newly unseen data).
 New advances in training like Federated Leaning should be further explored to optimized centralized cloud base training with a smart distribution of the training task across several computing nodes, each of them managing local data, and merging the multiple trained models.
 Thus, federated learning can facilitate compliance with the principle of data minimization.
 Inference phase will depend on the (edge) target HW.
 The implementation of real time self-contained AI functions in the edge (vehicle, infrastructure) is paramount in CCAM specially for critical safety related functions where driving context and decision making needs to be performed without the latency of a cloud transmission.
 Advances in Edge AI model optimisation, minimizing model energy consumption is required.